nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 will not appear in **Overdue project list**, but projects with deadlines on 10/04/2023 will appear in the **Overdue project list**.

-The bottom portion shows a pie chart that displays the relative proportions of projects that are not started, in progress, and done.
+The bottom portion shows a pie chart that displays the relative proportions of projects that are not started, in progress, and done
+(which corresponds to the statuses of projects in Mycelium).

 --------------------------------------------------------------------------------------------------------------------